Bella Baxter As a Victorian Man From Mars

 Footnote: My other essay defending Poor Things is posted on January 30, 2024, titled Could the Film Poor Things be Feminist?

-Footnote for young film critics: To learn how to be a reviewer, Matt Zoller Seitz has some inspiring advice—and he echoes my last line!
+Footnote for young film critics: To learn how to be a reviewer, Matt Zoller Seitz has some inspiring advice—and he echoes my essay’s last line!

 QUOTE